Differences Between CHIP and Medicaid

 Note: There are three types of eligibility that may be applicable to Medicaid applicants, depending on the state: presumptive eligibility, continuous eligibility and Express Lane Eligibility.
 Presumptive and Express Lane eligibility help expedite the applications of Medicaid-eligible children.
 Meanwhile, continuous eligibility helps ensure that eligible children receive health care for up to 12 months, even if an income change will disrupt health care assistance.

-Medicaid Benefits and Application
+Learn About Medicaid Benefits and the Application

 Due to the program’s state-level fulfillment, some benefits, like prescription drug coverage, chiropractor visits and hospice, are optional and vary in availability across the country.
 However, federal guidelines mandate essential, comprehensive service coverage, which includes inpatient and outpatient hospital services, physician services and X-ray and laboratory services.